JennEYoon/datasciY/README.md

  #### Tasks List as of 8/5/2019

  * This week, need to focus on getting simple code examples in ML up on my website.
+ * Also finish up links & plots in Articles.